cert-manager/website/content/en/docs/usage/cmctl.md

 default             kube-node-lease     kube-public         kube-system         local-path-storage
 ```

-Completion can be installed for your environment by following the
+Completion can be installed for your environment by following the instructions
-instructions for the shell you are using.
-Currently supports bash, fish, zsh,
+for the shell you are using.
+It currently supports bash, fish, zsh, and
-and powershell.
+powershell.

 ```console
 $ cmctl completion help